RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Introduction

-The control of such underactuated robotic systems is an active area of research.
+Approaches based on whole-body trajectory optimization such as contact-implicit optimization (CIO)~\cite{mordatch2012discovery} can generate complex multi-contact motions but often remain too computationally extensive to be used online.
+More recent works based on differential dynamic programming (DDP) algorithms~\cite{mastalli2020crocoddyl, grandia2019feedback} enable efficient computation of whole-body motions suitable for online execution.
+These methods, however, are still under development, and their effectiveness on physical systems and complex environments is yet to be demonstrated.

 A rich body of work has focused on using simplified dynamic models which capture only the main dynamics of the system so as to achieve a balance of computational complexity~\cite{Full1999}.
 Such models are also known as \textit{templates} and are typically lower dimensional than the full (whole-body) model, and also linear with respect to the states of the system; the mechanism that relates them back to the whole-body model is instead usually called the \textit{anchor}.
 Examples of templates include the linear inverted pendulum (LIP)~\cite{Kajita2001} and the spring-loaded inverted pendulum (SLIP)~\cite{Poulakakis2006}, and their derived variants~\cite{Poulakakis2009}.

 For the development of robust model-based controllers, the synthesis of stability criteria based on ground reference points (2D points on a flat ground plane) such as the zero moment point (ZMP)~\cite{Vukobratovic1968} and the instantaneous capture point (ICP)~\cite{Pratt2007} is also introduced into the control problem.
 The templates can be seen as a way to constrain the admissible domain of such ground reference points.
 In this regard, the balancing problem for legged robots can be translated into an inclusion problem that requires the reference point to belong to its admissible region, i.e. the \textit{support region}, for the robot to be stable.
-In this way a measure of robustness, a stability \textit{margin}, can be defined as the distance between the reference point and the edges of its admissible region.
+In this way, a measure of robustness, the stability \textit{margin}, can be defined as the distance between the reference point and the edges of its admissible region.